BRUSH 15

 how does brush 15 compare to brush 16 or brush 27?

-community members often describe brush 15 as slightly smaller and more tapered than brush 16, giving it a bit more precision for crease work. compared to brush 27, brush 15 is denser and slightly stiffer, which helps with color placement. many community members use brush 15 and 16 together as a blending duo.
+community members frequently describe brush 15 as slightly smaller and more tapered than brush 16, making it better for targeted crease work. compared to brush 27, brush 15 is denser and a touch stiffer, which helps with packing color rather than just diffusing. many community members own all three and reach for each depending on the level of precision or diffusion they want.